-Since the beginning of the 21st century, many developments, changes and new technologies are introduced to the world market and have made life more simple.
+Since the beginning of the 21st century, many developments, changes, and new technologies are introduced to the world market and have made life simpler.
 One of these technologies is machine translation, which is also known as Computer-Aided Translation, which is the use of software programs that have been specially designed to translate both verbal and written texts from any language to another language.
 Most of the time, machine translation is not enough alone because translation isn’t a simple replacement of words.
 With the rise of easily reachable machine translators, such as Google Translate, there is much argument regarding the benefits and drawbacks of machine translations.
 We will discuss in this article the pros and cons of machine translation based on our experience as a legal translation company in the UAE.

 Pros of Machine Translation

 First of all, it is extremely inexpensive.
 There are hundreds of free applications available to translate text, images, and written and spoken words by just clicking a button.
 The machine translators are very simple to use, with applications allowing words and phrases to be typed, spoken, photographed, or written on the screen.
 Machine translation is very fast, huge amounts of text can be translated in a few seconds, whereas a human translator takes a much longer time in translating such an amount of text.
 Machine Translation is easy to use; anyone can download a translation application or access a website.
 Machine translators mean that one program can translate hundreds of different languages and a huge amount of translation, a thing that one human translator can never achieve.
 So, machine translation is very useful for those who have huge amounts of text to be translated in a highly strict time.

 - The quality – as the applications produce inaccurate translations.
 Machine translators cannot understand texts or the complexity of the language used, e.g. metaphors and slogans, which leads to a word-for-word translation which sometimes makes nonsense, when translated into a different language.